Yifei-Zhu/LanGroupWiki/docs/wiki/Authors/submit_wiki_en.md

 Due to varying levels of proficiency among users, the permissions of our repository are not entirely opened to everyone.
 Instead, only a few individuals are designated as *Administrators*.
-Here, we provide an introduction to basic usage methods for both *Administrator* and *Commen User* for quick reference.
+Here, we provide an introduction to basic usage methods for both *Administrator* and *Common User* for quick reference.
 **However, if you are designated as a *Administrator*, please take the time to systematically study Git commands.**

-## Commen User
+## Common User
 ### Step1: Fork the repository of this Wiki
 First of all, you should fork the [Gitee repository](https://gitee.com/LanGroup/LanGroupWiki.git) where our wiki documentations are located to your Gitee account.